callmeyaz/mutation-tracker/README.md

 # mutation-tracker 1.0.36

-Mutation-Tracker is built for keeping track of **dirty** state of properties within JSON objects.
+Mutation-Tracker is a new library to associate metadata to properties within JSON objects within the object tree.

+# What problem does mutation-tracker solve?

+With the APIs provided by mutation-tracker, by associating metadata to properties of JSON objects we can:
+* Track changes in the JSON pbjects by marking the changed properties
+* Track how many times some properties are changed in a JSON object
+* Associate statistics to properties in a JSON.

+# Usage

-Let us suppose, we have a JSON object that mutates multiple times, and we need to track the properties that are changed with every mutation.
+Consider the following example where we have a complex JSON object and for every property in this object we want to associate a flag to represent whether the property value has ever changed or not.

-This is where the ***mutation-tracker*** library shines.

-Mutation-tracker provides a set of APIs to set mutation descriptor to properties that have mutated within JSON objects.

-Consider the following example:

 ```javascript